rackerlabs/technical-blog/_posts/2019-11-18-six-common-roadblocks-when-implementing-cpq-software-and-how-to-overcome-them.md

 Salesforce CPQ streamlines your processes and expedites your quote-to-cash cycle — the time between the moment a customer requests a quote from your company and the moment the customer pays you.
 CPQ software allows you to integrate with other internal systems so the customer always receives the most comprehensive, accurate quote possible.

-While this software can make your salespeoples’ jobs much easier, implementing a new technology solution can be intimidating if not approached with a plan.
+While this software can make your salespeoples’ jobs much easier, implementing a new technology solution can be intimidating if not approached cwith a plan.
 As a Salesforce Platinum Consulting Partner, we’ve worked with numerous businesses to help implement CPQ software.
 We know firsthand the roadblocks that frequently arise and how to tackle them.

 Here are our tips for overcoming some of the most common CPQ implementation challenges: